yael-fleischer/FollowApp/README.md

 User-friendly Chrome Extension interface for easy operation.

 <h3>Future Developments:</h3>
-Enhancing the user interface for a more interactive experience.
+1. Enhancing the user interface for a more interactive experience.<br>
-Implementing additional security measures for data protection.
+2. Implementing additional security measures for data protection.